brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-17.md

 forefinger.
 He turned his wide eyes to Harry, the child's teeth bared and stained with blood. *His* blood.

-"*Prince or pauper, your pawn either way,"*Harry hissed.
+"*Prince or pauper, your pawn either way,*" Harry hissed.

 Already unbalanced by the retaliation, and again by Harry's savage look and words, he was unable to rouse himself to action quick enough for